yuanying/nise_bosh/README.md

     sudo ./bin/gen-stemcell [<output_filename_or_directory>]

 The generated archive file is placed on /var/vcap/stemcell_base.tar.gz by default.
-You can change the path and other behaviour by the giving command line options shown by the '--help' option.
+You can change the path and other behavior by the giving command line options shown by the '--help' option.

 ### init